Incremental Class Learning using Variational Autoencoders with Similarity Learning: Results and Discussion

 \subsection{Evaluation of the Impact of Loss on Results}

-We can observe from bold and highlighted results in Table \ref{inc_test} that the four loss with our approach provided the best performance in terms of retaining base knowledge compared to any other combination with some case exception on Center loss where iCaRL outperformed shown by $\Omega_{base}$.
-We can also observe that iCaRL mostly outperformed all the approaches with the four loss functions when it comes to learning new classes shown by $\Omega_{base}$.
-But overall the bold and highlighted results of $\Omega_{all}$ shows that we mostly perform better overall across all loss functions.
-We do observe that different loss functions have different extent of forgetting during incremental learning.
-The best being angular loss followed by contrastive, then triplet, and finally center loss.
-Although the different incremental learning techniques reduced the amount of forgetting, we can still observe the differences of the extent of forgetting of the four different loss functions.
-Angular loss combined with our approach is the best performer overall followed by contrastive, triplet, and finally center loss with our approach that is inline with the different losses having a different impact on forgetting even with good incremental learning techniques.
+We can observe from the bold and highlighted results in Table~\ref{inc_test} that the four losses with our approach provided the best performance in retaining base knowledge compared to any other combinations.
+The exception is Center loss, where iCaRL outperformed, shown by $\Omega_{base}$.
+We can also observe that iCaRL outperformed all the approaches with the four loss functions when learning new classes shown by $\Omega_{base}$.
+But overall, the bold and highlighted results of $\Omega_{all}$ show that our method mostly performs better across all loss functions.
+We observe that different loss functions have different extents of forgetting during incremental learning.
+The best loss is Angular loss, followed by Contrastive, Triplet, and Center loss.
+Although the different incremental learning techniques reduced the amount of forgetting, we can still compare the differences in the amount of forgetting for the four different loss functions.
+The Angular loss combined with our approach is the best performer overall, followed by Contrastive, Triplet, and finally, Center loss.
+The results align with the expectation that different losses have different impacts on forgetting, even with good incremental learning techniques.